instrumentisto/rust-incubator/orientation.md

 ### Routines

 Expect to join calls with your fellow learners and mentors four days a week.
 During these group sessions, we strongly encourage you to **voice your questions** and engage actively in discussions.
 Be prepared to answer queries posed by your mentor.
-We also recommend turning on your **video camera** to foster a more personable and engaging experience for both participants and mentors
+We also recommend turning on your **video camera** to foster a more personable and engaging experience for both participants and mentors.
+Please join meetings **5 minutes before** they start to show respect to peers and mentors.

 ### Topology of curriculum